sulyi/LEGO-break-up/README.md

    1. You'll need Python 2.7

-   2. Some python packages: pygame, scipy (aka numpy), pyOpenGL, pyOpenGL_accelerate
+   2. Some python packages: pygame, scipy and/or numpy and pyOpenGL

    3. That's all, you'd be able to run main.py